-Here are some verbs that you are going to practice in this lesson, as well as some that you already learnt to conjugate in the present tense:
+Here are some verbs that you are going to practice in this lesson, as well as some that you have already learned to conjugate in the present tense:

 - чета - to read